Skip to content Go to the menu

 Content type: Page

-Activities and Goals of the Association The Axurits Student Council is, above all, a team of motivated students who want to shake things up on campus and take a break from studying!
-Our goal is to build connections, foster mutual support, and make university life more enjoyable.
-Throughout the year, we organize parties, outings, and community events to learn, connect, and have fun together.
+Activities and Objectives of the Association The Axurits Student Union is, above all, a team of motivated female students who want to liven up campus life and take a break from their books!
+Our goal is to build connections, foster mutual support, and make college life more enjoyable.
+Throughout the year, we organize parties, outings, and community service events so we can learn, share ideas, and have fun together.
 All these activities are designed to involve students in campus life and help them become part of a dynamic and friendly student community.

 BDE crocoprofs – FDE, Nîmes campus